NewAlexandria/leadership_readme/agile-planning-practices.md

 We will consider a few models for how cross-team interaction can look.
 These will expand and build upon one another.

-This doc does not cindlue specific guidance on ratios of types-of-staff within the team, [but for related reading see this article.](https://lethain.com/eng-strategies/?utm_source=techleaddigest&utm_medium&utm_campaign=1528)
+This doc does not include specific guidance on ratios of types-of-staff within the team, [but for related reading see this article.](https://lethain.com/eng-strategies/?utm_source=techleaddigest&utm_medium&utm_campaign=1528) This may fall under the topic of 'org planning', 'scaling teams', and other cost-to-value ratios.
+Engineering / Technology leaders will not set these purely on their own, and instead work with financial, ops, or other P&L staff (even if the engineering leader / role fully owns their P&L).

 ## Product and Engineering

-The concise chartering process focuses on Product planning, Engineering, and Release:
+The concise chartering process focuses on Product p. anning, Engineering, and Release:

 ![](assets/agile-stages-product-dev.png)